 Exam questions often ask for comparisons across multiple works, so note the similarities and differences between the thematic content of each text.
-I find Venn Diagrams particularly helpful for this task.
-After all, If two books share a distinctly common theme or a distinctly conflicting theme, there’s a good chance it could come up in the exam!
+I find Venn diagrams particularly helpful for this task.
+After all, if two books share a distinctly common—or a distinctly conflicting—theme, there’s a good chance it could come up in the exam!

 Reading around the text

 I often take a look at the (fantastic) website Literary Hub, to see if there are any recent articles on the subject.
-Then, I’ll head over to UBC Summons and search for content related to the respective book.
-While you can’t rely solely upon others’ ideas for an in-class essay, you can use this as an opportunity to orient your approach and spark ideas of your own!
+Then, I’ll head over to UBC Summon (UBC Library's search engine) and search for content related to the respective book.
+While you can’t rely solely upon others’ ideas for your essay, you can use this as an opportunity to orient your approach and spark ideas of your own!

-Okay, so now you’re in the exam room.
+Okay, so it's exam day.
 You’re a little nervous, but you’ve studied hard and are ready for whatever comes your way.

-Now breathe deeply, stretch out that soon-to-be-cramped writing hand, and give it your best shot!
+Now breathe deeply, and give it your best shot!

 Just remember, like anything, English exams get easier with practice—the best place to start is with some solid studying!